Data push node

 Configure push destinations and content

-On the data push node editing page, customize the push title and configure the push destination and body content.
+On the data push node editing page, customize the push title and configure the destination and body content.

 Configure the push destination